gcarbo01/devsecops-roadmap/README.md

 ## Category
 Compliance
 ## Comments
 Open Source License compliance checker.
 The FOSSology Project is a Free Open Source Software (FOSS) project built around an open and modular architecture for analyzing software for open-source software governance.
-Existing modules include license scanning, copyright and user identification, license classification and metadata extraction.
+Existing modules include license scanning, copyright and user identification, license classification and metadata extraction. <br>
 This capability may be in the same group as the one provided by: <br> .
 Fossology
 .
 WhiteSource